amiika/ziffers/README.md

 ## Choose random from array

-Use [1,2,3] for randomly selected number from the array
+Use [q1,e2345,h3] for randomly selected lengths and degree/degrees from the array.

 # Ziffers methods